espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/introduction/index.md

 For more details, please see the product [ESP32-C6 Datasheet](https://www.espressif.com/sites/default/files/documentation/esp32-c6_datasheet_en.pdf).

-### WiFi6 (IEEE 802.11ax)
+### Wi-Fi 6 (IEEE 802.11ax)

-WiFi6, also known as IEEE 802.11ax, represents the latest generation of WiFi technology, designed to improve efficiency, capacity, and performance in various environments.
-Key features of WiFi6, as seen in devices like the ESP32-C6, include:
+Wi-Fi 6, also known as IEEE 802.11ax, represents the latest generation of Wi-Fi technology, designed to improve efficiency, capacity, and performance in various environments.
+Key features of Wi-Fi 6, as seen in devices like the ESP32-C6, include:

 - **20 MHz-only Non-AP Mode**: This mode operates in a non-access point capacity, utilizing a 20 MHz channel width.
 - **MCS0 ~ MCS9**: Support for modulation and coding schemes ranging from MCS0 to MCS9, which dictate data rates and signal robustness.
 - **Uplink and Downlink OFDMA**: Orthogonal Frequency Division Multiple Access enables efficient simultaneous connections, particularly beneficial in high-density environments such as stadiums or large office buildings.
 - **Downlink MU-MIMO**: Multi-user, multiple input, multiple output technology increases network capacity by allowing the transmission of data to multiple devices at the same time.
-- **Beamforming**: This feature enhances signal quality by focusing the WiFi signal towards the receiving device.
+- **Beamforming**: This feature enhances signal quality by focusing the Wi-Fi signal towards the receiving device.
 - **Channel Quality Indication (CQI)**: Provides real-time feedback on the channel conditions, aiding in dynamic adjustments for optimal performance.
 - **DCM (Dual Carrier Modulation)**: Enhances link robustness by using dual carriers, reducing the likelihood of signal degradation.
 - **Spatial Reuse**: Maximizes parallel transmissions by allowing multiple devices to communicate simultaneously on the same frequency without significant interference.
 - **Target Wake Time (TWT)**: Optimizes power-saving mechanisms by scheduling specific times for devices to wake up and communicate, extending battery life, especially for IoT devices.

-These advanced features make WiFi6 a robust and efficient choice for modern wireless communication needs, ensuring better performance, reliability, and energy efficiency.
+These advanced features make Wi-Fi 6 a robust and efficient choice for modern wireless communication needs, ensuring better performance, reliability, and energy efficiency.

-**WiFi MAC support for the 802.11ax:**
+**Wi-Fi MAC support for the 802.11ax:**

 - Target wake time (TWT) requester
 - Multiple BSSIDs